 Eating more protein for breakfast or at any other time of day may support weight loss.

 Numerous studies link higher protein diets to more weight loss.
-A 2014 analysis suggests that protein may help people feel fuller, reducing overeating.
-People may also burn more calories when they eat protein.
+A

 Protein-rich foods are generally rich in other nutrients, allowing a person to get a wide range of nutrients without consuming lots of calories.